 Professor Donald J. Patterson

 Hi.
 I’m a computer scientist that strives to develop people and ideas.
-I do that primarily as a Professor in the Math and Computer Science Department at Westmont College in Santa Barbara.
-For ten years prior to that I worked at the University of California, Irvine and continue to teach there part-time.
+Since 2015 I’ve done that primarily as a Professor in the Math and Computer Science Department at Westmont College in Santa Barbara.
+For ten years prior, I worked at the University of California, Irvine and continue to teach there part-time.
 This blog is a place where I try and aggregate my scholarly contributions.
 A longer biography is at the bottom of this page.
 I have presences all over the web, some of which follow.
 If you are looking for one that isn’t here, ask via the comments.
 Thanks!
 I look forward to meeting you.

 - Preferred Professional: firstname.lastname@example.org

 - Facebook: donald.j.patterson.iii

 - SnapChat: ddjjpp33

 - Google services: